ben-marlin/jframedemo/src/main/README.md

 Modify this code by changing the 200, 50 (notice that appears more than one place) so the circle appears in the upper left corner of your window.
 Then modify the code to make the circle yellow and the arc black.
 Then modify the 0, 90 to get something that looks like a smiley face.

 Finally, add two more black ovals to make eyes.
 The resulty should look like a smiley face.
+Please note that I'm not being an art critic, but I expect this to look a little like a smiley face - if the eye is in the mouth or something, you could have done better...

 Note: A clever way to fiddle with the 200, 50 is to add code like `int xpos = 200; ypos = 50;` and then replace all occurences of the 200 & 50 with `xpos` and `ypos`.
 The advantage of this is that you can then edit the 200 in one place and it will change all the other places!